-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 RU also holds an orientation for students at the beginning of the semester.

 How to Apply

-- RU makes the final admissions decision and corresponds directly with Program participants regarding course registration, accommodation, orientation programs, etc.
+RU makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.